FidelityInternational/concourse-s3-encrypt-resource/README.md

     └── bad.sh
 ```

-It is not necessary to specify the .gpg extension in the `filter` configuration.
+It is not necessary to specify the .gpg extension in the `suffix` configuration.
-We can download _only_ the -state.json files in `bosh-states` subdirectory by using the following `path` and `filter` in our task configuration:
+We can download _only_ the -state.json files in `bosh-states` subdirectory by using the following `path` and `suffix` in our task configuration:

 ```yaml
 plan: